 Working for Freedom the Story of Josiah Henson

 Josiah Henson escaped slavery, settled in Canada and became a renowned preacher and abolitionist.
 He founded the Dawn Community and a vocational school for former slaves.
-Issues: U.S. and Canadian history, slavery, the Underground Railroad, human rights, education, and social responsibility
+Issues: U.S. and Canadian history, slavery, the Underground Railroad, human rights, education, and social responsibility.
+Great book for Black History Month.

 My presentations are interactive.
 I involve the students at all levels.
 I tell them about myself and how and why I write and discuss the difference between writing fiction and non-fiction and research methods.
 I give background on the book that I am presenting and talk about what motivated me to write it.
 I ask the students about their experiences as they relate to the book.
 In Ice Cream Town for example, I ask if any of them have immigrated or moved from another place.
 What were their feelings and problems?
 I will read and then discuss the section I’ve read.